guitar-and-frostedglass/guitar-and-frostedglass.github.io/docs/ARCHITECTURE.md

 - The password is bcrypt-hashed (cost factor 12) before storing — it is never saved in plain text

 Both `api-prod` and `api-dev` seed independently into their own databases.

+### Invite email (optional)

+When an admin generates an invite code, they can optionally provide a recipient email address.
+If SMTP is configured (`SMTP_HOST`, `SMTP_USER`, `SMTP_PASS`), the backend sends an HTML email containing:
+- The 8-character invite code
+- A direct registration link (`FRONTEND_URL/register?code=XXXXXXXX`)
+- Expiration notice (15 minutes)

+If SMTP is not configured, the feature is silently disabled — invite codes are still generated and must be shared manually.
+Email sending failures do not block invite code creation; the API response includes an `emailSent` boolean so the frontend can show appropriate feedback.

+Uses nodemailer with SMTP transport.
+For Gmail, requires a Google App Password (2-Step Verification must be enabled on the Google account).

 ### Volume